KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 seeking to find mutually acceptable solutions.

-**Planning Ahead:** To ensure that lab activities can continue smoothly during a member\'s absence, Dr. Benjamin encourages team members to plan ahead and delegate tasks or responsibilities as necessary.
+**Planning Ahead:** To ensure that lab activities can continue smoothly during a member's absence, Dr. Benjamin encourages team members to plan ahead and delegate tasks or responsibilities as necessary.
 By proactively identifying potential bottlenecks or dependencies in projects, team members can minimize disruptions and facilitate a